Women in the EZLN: Women's Revolutionary Law

-Encuentro
+Meetings

 In December 2007, an encuentro (gathering) was held in la Garrucha, a small indigenous village in Chiapas, for Zapatista women to discuss issues related to women.
 Three thousand participants attended, including approximately three hundred Zapatista women.
 The encuentro was considered a space for women; so men were allowed to attend the gathering, but not to participate.
 These women covered topics such as their lives before the uprising, what had changed since, and how women have participated in the EZLN.
 Also, the Zapatista women talked about the terrible conditions that women suffered which the Zapatistas sought to fix, including: the mistreatment from working for landowners, violence at home, discrimination faced in their own communities, and lack of access to health care and education.
 Then, the women went on to discuss how the Zapatista movement changed their lives such as decreasing domestic violence, more freedom in regards to marriage and children, and more rights in general.
 One way that women achieved these changes is through the women's collectives which allowed the women to be more independent which led to increased participation in the Zapatista movement.

+In 2018, the Zapatistas hosted a feminist festival, which was described as "not only an opportunity to create educational or professional networks, but also a space to consider one's health and well-being as a woman in the fight for justice.
+There were activities ranging from workshops, discussion panels and movie screenings to theater performances, art exhibitions and sports events, including basketball and soccer matches.
+Themes included gender violence, self-defense, self-care, sexism in the media, sexual rights, health and education, misogyny and childhood, discrimination against indigenous LGBTQ communities, women environmental rights defenders, and decolonization.
+All of the activities were led and held by women, and all of them were aimed at generating consciousness of gender inequality or the restoration of women's self-confidence and autonomy."

-Notable Women
+Notable women

 Comandante Ramona

 Comandante Ramona was the nom de guerre of one of the early political leaders in the EZLN.
 She only spoke Tzotzil, and so used translators to translate between Tzotzil and Spanish.
 Ramona worked in the communities with political organizing, but was not involved as an insurgent.
 In February 1994 following the initial uprising, Ramona attended peace talks and served as a negotiator with the Mexican government.
-Ramona died on 6 February 2006 at the age of forty from kidney cancer.
+Ramona died on 6 January 2006 at the age of 46 from kidney failure.